Gandi/hieraviz/README.md

 Hieraviz is a simple web application for accessing Puppet development code and production data in a unified interface.
 Its main goal is to enable a better visibility on the Puppet architecture for more actors to be able to interact with it.

+It's currently in very early stages of development, use at your own risk.

 Installation
 -------------------